GMELab/lmutils.r/README.md

 ### `lmutils::to_matrix_dir`

-Converts all files in a directory to matrices.
+Recursively converts all files in a directory to matrices.

 The first argument is a string directory name to read the files from.